Hosea Kutako: Chieftaincy and political career

+In 1945, Kutako co-founded the Herero Chiefs' Council with the cooperation of chief Frederick Maharero in exile in Botswana, and in 1946, he sent his first petition to the United Nations opposing South Africa's annexation of Namibia.

-Kutako became deputy chief of Namibia's Traditional Leaders Council, and also became Chief of the Botswana Mbanderu people in 1951.
-Along with the British Anglican priest Rev. Michael Scott, he submitted numerous petitions to the United Nations during the 1950s and 1960s calling on the world body to end South African rule and grant Namibia independence.
+Kutako became deputy chief of Namibia's Traditional Leaders Council, and also became chief of the Mbanderu people in Botswana in 1951.
+Along with the British Anglican priest Michael Scott, he submitted numerous petitions to the United Nations during the 1950s and 1960s calling on the world body to end South African rule and grant Namibia independence.
 This eventually led to the UN's recognition of Namibia as a sovereign country under colonial administration by South Africa and the historic 1971 advisory opinion of the International Court of Justice that South Africa's continued administration of Namibia was illegal in terms of international law.
 Hosea Kutako is considered a national hero in Namibia.

+On 27 September 1959, Kutako co-founded the South West African National Union (SWANU), the first nationalist political party in Namibia.
+Though aligned with the Herero Chiefs' Council, SWANU became increasingly divided along ethnic and ideological lines, with the Ovamboland People's Organization (OPO), under the leadership of Sam Nujoma, later breaking away and being reconstituted as the South West Africa People's Organisation (SWAPO) in 1960.
+Kutako played a key role in guiding young nationalist leaders, including Nujoma, and helped organize early exile movements to train freedom fighters.
+Despite his old age, he continued advocating for unity among Namibia's independence movements.

+Kutako opposed the Odendaal Plan of 1964, which sought to divide Namibia into ethnic "homelands" under South African rule.
+In 1964, he co-founded the National Unity Democratic Organisation (NUDO), advocating for federalism, but it failed to gain traction compared to SWAPO and SWANU.

+In 1970, as he neared 100 years old, disputes arose over his successor.
+The Herero Chiefs' Council appointed Clemens Kapuuo as the automatic successor to Hosea Kutako, as they feared that the South African authorities would try to take advantage of the death of Kutako to impose their own nominee as chief.

+Death and recognition

 He died on 18 July 1970 in the Aminuis Reserve, in the remote eastern part of the Omaheke Region of Namibia.

-Recognition

 Hosea Kutako is one of nine national heroes of Namibia that were identified at the inauguration of the country's Heroes' Acre near Windhoek.
 Founding president Sam Nujoma remarked in his inauguration speech on 26 August 2002 that: